gaosjlucky/FGID-kinship/README.md

 ![image](https://github.com/user-attachments/assets/c895caec-e77d-4e46-95c2-bad4eabdbdf0)

+Please refer to `example/result` for the kinship analysis results using real pedigree samples.

 The following files are required for the analysis:

 - __Frequency File for `Frequency`__: This file should contain three columns of information: MH loci name, allele combination, and allele combination frequency.
-You could find the frequency file for Chinese Han Population in `database`.
+You could find the frequency file for Chinese Han Population: `database/MH-232-freq.txt`.
 - __Sample Genotyping File for `Case`__: This file should include four columns of information: sample name, MH loci name, allele combination 1, and allele combination 2.
+You could find the example file `database/family.txt`.
 - __Sample Genotyping File for `Data`__: This file should include four columns of information: sample name, MH loci name, allele combination 1, and allele combination 2.
+You could find the example file `database/family.txt`.

 __Please note the following:__